 For something decidedly delicious and different from the traditional cranberry sauce this autumn, you’ll love the savory and tart flavors of this homemade cranberry onion confiture.

 While the traditional canned sauce has a primarily sweet taste, this confiture – similar to a complex chutney, like a mango version or a cranberry option – has a lovely blend of deep savory notes, spices, sour, and sweet flavors.

 The onions are caramelized over a low, slow heat to produce a sweetly nutty flavor, and dates and raisins add natural sugars – a sumptuous counterpoint to the tart end-of-season berries.

 While fresh is always best when it comes to produce, the cranberry’s short season can make finding fresh berries impossible.
 Don’t worry!
 Frozen ones make a perfectly good substitute for this recipe.

-You’re going to want to raid the spice rack for this flavorful chutney as well.
+You’re going to want to raid the spice rack for this flavorful condiment as well.
 Warming spices such as allspice, chili flakes, cinnamon, cloves, and ginger add depth and complex flavors along with a hint of heat.

 Red wine and balsamic vinegar add to the savory base, while orange zest and Grand Marnier finish with bright citrus notes.